I made this quite a while ago and forgot to post it. The heart-shaped frame was made first – it helps to corral all the flowers in there. So girly!

 Many beginners have tried this pattern and although it helps to have been quilling already, it’s not a necessity.
 My 9-yr old nephew was quite capable with his hands, but his mom still prefers to quill flowers the usual way, so it depends on how you enjoy it I guess.

-Here is an impressive project made by a first time quiller: http://craftingcreatures.wordpress.com/2013/04/06/quilling-letters-name-by-karen-harr/
+Here is an impressive project made by a first time quiller: https://craftingcreatures.wordpress.com/2013/04/06/quilling-letters-name-by-karen-harr/

 My instructions are extremely detailed in words and show close up photos of each stage, and even include directional arrows in some photos.
 You can read what others have said on my Etsy feedback page here: http://www.etsy.com/people/CraftingCreatures/feedback?ref=owner_feedback_leftnav